 LNS Research has identified 11 components or “axes” of Quality 4.0.
-Some of these concepts are very familiar (e.g., Compliance, Management Systems), but some reflect the changing nature of technology brought about by Industry 4.0 and might be new to you or your company’s quality division (e.g., App Development, Connectivity, Scalability).
+Some of these concepts are very familiar (e.g., compliance, management systems), but some reflect the changing nature of technology brought about by Industry 4.0 and might be new to you or your company’s quality division (e.g., app development, connectivity, scalability).
 Understanding these axes will help you take the first step in adopting a Quality 4.0 approach.

-App Development – Apps are becoming more versatile, customizable and mobile.
+App development – Apps are becoming more versatile, customizable and mobile.
 Recently, companies have created “mashup” apps that combine content from multiple sources into a single interface, a meaningful trend for quality with its involvement in all facets of operations and management.
 Leaders should consider the full potential of interactive apps available today, including wearables, augmented reality and virtual reality.

-Scalability – 37 percent of companies cite fragmented data sources and systems as a top challenge in achieving quality objectives.
+Scalability – More than one-third of companies cite fragmented data sources and systems as a top challenge in achieving quality objectives.
 Without global scale, traditional quality and Quality 4.0 alike are unable to reconcile processes, best practices, competencies and lessons learned throughout the company.
 Cloud computing is of particular importance to scalability, along with data lake technologies.
 Start by assessing the current scalability – or the ability to support data volume, users, devices and analytics on a global scale – of your in-house systems.

 Culture – At times, quality can seem to exist in a vacuum, despite its corporatewide reach and importance.
-In fact, only 13 percent of cross-functional teams clearly understand how quality contributes to strategic success.
+In fact, only 13% of cross-functional teams clearly understand how quality contributes to strategic success.
 The improved connectivity, visibility, insights and collaboration offered by Quality 4.0 make a culture of quality attainable.

-Leadership – Despite a widespread interest in quality improvement and the tendency to include quality as a corporate value, only 13 percent of companies say that quality is a priority for top management.
+Leadership – Despite a widespread interest in quality improvement and the tendency to include quality as a corporate value, only 13% of companies say that quality is a priority for top management.
 To address this issue, quality teams must realign their objectives to clearly link to the organization’s strategic objectives, and quality leaders should advocate and lead quality across the organization, including at the executive level, to encourage buy-in and instill ownership.

 Competency – Quality 4.0 can also facilitate a movement toward improved baseline competency of workers and better scaling of specialized knowledge.
 Technologies such as social media, ML and AI, mashup apps, wearables and VR should be leveraged to improve training and knowledge sharing.

 Industry 4.0 and its technologies provide new ways for people, machines and data to connect, and makes powerful technology an accessible commodity.
-With that said, one of the main assertions of the e-book is that Quality 4.0 is not about technology, but about the people who use the technology and their processes; the other is that Quality 4.0 does not replace traditional quality, but builds and improves on it.
+With that said, one of the main assertions of the e-book is that Quality 4.0 is not about technology, but about the people who use the technology and their processes; another is that Quality 4.0 does not replace traditional quality, but builds and improves on it.
 For quality, these technologies are most significant because they allow for a meaningful transformation of culture, leadership, collaboration and compliance.

 Like the first, second and third industrial revolutions before it, Industry 4.0 represents major changes in the way products are manufactured.
 But it also signals an important shift in quality processes, systems and methods of collaboration from isolated to integrated.
 With the technology and connectivity available today, quality teams are poised to solve the long-standing quality challenges that have prevented them from innovating and improving quality.